 LIN 185 Language, Mind, and Society: An Introduction to Linguistics

 This course approaches language as a biological and psychological phenomenon central to an adequate understanding of human nature.
 It provides an overview of phonetics, phonology, morphology, syntax, and semantics.
-It deals with linguistic questions concerning the grammars of natural languages and how these may vary across cultures and across time, but also with questions about how the human mind and brain both provide for and constrain linguistic ability.
-The course also addresses questions about how language develops in the child, how it deteriorates under the influence of disease and injury, how it evolved in the history of the species, and what functions it plays in human life.
-The course does not assume any background in linguistics or foreign languages.
+It deals with linguistic questions concerning language variation, as well as questions about how the human mind and brain both provide for and constrain linguistic ability.
+The course also addresses questions about how language develops in children, how it deteriorates under the influence of disease and injury, how it evolved in the history of the species, and how it fundamentally shapes modern life.
+The course does not assume any background in linguistics or language study.
 Linguistics majors may repeat this course at most one time.
 Cr 3.

 LIN 201 Language Acquisition